trilogy-group/cloudfix-linter/README.md

 ## Guide on how to add support for new Cloudfix Oppurtunity Types:

+New cloudfix Opportunity can be added to CLI's in case of terraform and cloudformation only.
 A pure json mapping has been made so that support for new insights can be added easily.
 Sample mapping json: